New Feature

 Signing in

-The Hanuman Chalisa page showing the Sign in with Google button in the controls bar
+The Hanuman Chalisa page showing the Make your Sankalp banner with a Sign in with Google button

 Making your sankalp